 At the end of that night, I sat down in a coffee shop in the West Village and started writing the brief below.
 Two crazy years later, this quirky little street art-inspired rose fragrance called Asphalt Rainbow was born.

 Asphalt Rainbow In Brief

 Following the successful launch of Christopher Street, Charenton Macerations heads back into the city streets, this time blending our disruptive approach to perfumery with the defiant world of underground street art.
 Inspired by street art’s ability to distort and transform with time, Asphalt Rainbow is a fragrance that rips the rose apart, scattering its fragmented pieces throughout the urban underground.

 Asphalt Rainbow asks the question: What happens when a graffiti artist’s spray cans are replaced with the perfumer’s organ of ingredients and applied to the skin?
-Borrowing from techniques (e.g. aerosol, wheatpaste, ink, stickers…) used by underground street artists, the fragrance is an exploration of the beauty of olfactive distortion: a means of defying preconceptions about everyday materials in perfumery by intentionally manipulating and disrupting expectations of their natural ambien order of progression and impact (i.e. the scent of dewy rose petals ghosting well into the heart of the fragrance).
+Borrowing from techniques (e.g. aerosol, wheatpaste, ink, stickers…) used by underground street artists, the fragrance is an exploration of the beauty of olfactive distortion: a means of defying preconceptions about everyday materials in perfumery by intentionally manipulating and disrupting expectations of their natural order of progression and impact canadian online pharmacy prednisone (i.e. the scent of dewy rose petals ghosting well into the heart of the fragrance).
 Furthermore, the arc of Asphalt Rainbow twists and unfolds like the lifecycle of street art tags: a bold interpretation of a rose accord that gradually distorts and morphs over time, presented as a fragmented flower that dances up walls and down alleyways, until, inevitably, fading to background.